zihuahu/ccr-examples/slurm/2_ApplicationSpecific/python/README.md

 # Python on the CCR Clusters

-This directory includes examples of serial, multithreaded, and GPU  Python jobs.
-(CCR Staff: Need more info here)
+This directory includes examples of a serial Python job, with mutlithreaded and GPU examples coming soon.

 ## Placeholders: